aleesang/milestone-project-final/README.md

 ## Deployment
 ### GitHub Deployment

-My code was written using Visual Studio Code, which serves as the local repository that was used to deploy to GitHub.
+Visual Studio Code was the code editor used to write and deploy the project to GitHub.
 Whenever a new commit is done to the master branch, heroku will be updated accordingly.

 This repository can also be deployed locally by cloning the repository.
 This can be done by going to the main page of the repository to clone/download directly into the editor of choice by pasting git clone into terminal.